QuantEcon/phd_workshops/README.md

 Workshops will be organized and run by John Stachurski and a team of PhD students and postdoctoral students with expertise in computational methods for economic modeling (details to be posted).

+The workshop series is supported by the [Alfred P.  Sloan Foundation](https://sloan.org/).

 ### Topics: